realtofuine/LoCHAid-Simplified/README.md

-# LoCHAid
+# LoCHAid Simplified for Beginners
-Repository for Addressing Age Related Hearing Loss through engineering accessible and affordable hearing technology
+Repository for Addressing Age Related Hearing Loss through engineering accessible and affordable hearing technology, simplified from the original.

 The .brd file for upload to OSHPARK is PCB.brd